zlig/masters-thesis/README.md

 - Provides description of uploaded picture
 - Lottery draws predictions based on model
 - Application logs monitoring using MCA for classification
-- Services to summarize notes, articles, or text book
+- Services to summarize notes, articles, or textbooks

 ## Presentation
 * Slides